meilisearch/specifications/text/0060-tasks-api.md

 }
 ```

-- If the `indexUid` parameter value contains an inexistent index, it returns an empty `results` array.
+- If the `indexUids` query parameter value contains an inexistent index, it returns an empty `results` array.

 **Cancel all the tasks with filter**

-`POST` - `/taskscancel?status=processing,enqueued`
+`POST` - `/tasks/cancel?statuses=processing,enqueued`

 ```json
 {